charity, grassroots and change to come

 Story-telling is a fundamental and equal part of FINC’s agenda.
 As part of the global community, we are interested in how conservation work takes place in Iran or North Korea, as well as the commitment of activists in Brandenburg or Pomerania.
 To offer a communicative space and share the wealth of exciting stories – predominantly through images – is a heartfelt desire for FINC and our contribution to building a bridge between the cultural and geographical world.

-FINC operates worldwide, but with a special emphasis on transformation countries.
+FINC operates local and worldwide, with a special emphasis on transformation countries.